When it comes to selling on Amazon, solely relying on organic traffic to acquire new customers is not enough.

 This is where running Amazon Ads and Amazon PPC Optimization come in.

 Table of Contents

-Sellers whose product listings don’t rank high on AMZN’s search engine will not get the exposure they need to sustain their business.
+Sellers whose product listings don’t rank high on Amazon’s search engine will not get the exposure they need to sustain their business.

 To level the playing field, Amazon allows sellers to run sponsored ads.